|

 right to left in 1 in 5 Valsalva coughs.
 The TEE is not negative; but the "positivity"

-(bubbles) is not straightforwardly positive as an indicator for PFO
+(bubbles) is not straightforwardly and strongly positive enough as an indicator for somewhat dangerous PFO

-Lab test results are based on statistics.
+Lab test results interpretations are based on statistics.
 Lab

-testing for the influenza virus early in the "flu season" produces poor test statistics
+testing for the influenza virus early in the "flu season" produces poor test-reult reliability statistics

 low at that time.
 So, the statistical odds are also low that a positive test is a true,